wesbragagt/devx/README.md

 ## What?

-DevX is a utility script that integrates with fzf,ripgrep, bat for fast filesystem navigation and editing.
+DevX is a utility script that integrates with fzf,ripgrep and bat for fast filesystem navigation and editing.

 ## Why?